adityapathakk/DSA-with-pathak/README.md

 # Pathak's DSA Bank
-This is (probably not a complete) list of DSA problems I've solved.<br>
+This is (definitely not a complete) list of interesting DSA problems I've solved.<br>
-I made this to keep track of interesting questions I solve, have all my solutions in one place for easy access, and stay consistent I guess - don't want this repo to go dead. :))
+I made this to keep track of interesting questions I solve, have all my solutions in one place for easy access, and stay consistent I guess - don't want this repo to go dead. :))<br>
+You can find questions from various sources here - I started this repository to store my solutions for Striverr's A-Z DSA Sheet (450+ questions).
+Soon, however, I started keeping all my solutions here, including my daily streak questions, questions from Neetcode's 150, and even Arsh Goyal's 45-Day Challenge.

 ### Leetcode:
 1. <a href = "https://leetcode.com/problems/check-if-array-is-sorted-and-rotated/description/">1752 - Check if Array is Sorted and Rotated</a> | <a href = "https://github.com/adityapathakk/DSA-with-pathak/blob/main/Leetcode/Easy/1752-Check-If-Array-Is-Sorted-And-Rotated.py">Solution</a> (Easy)